 You can also do it from AppHQ by putting this JSON format in message text area for sending message to iOS device with sound and badge effect.

 App42 Push notification also supports channel subscription model where user can subscribe on channel of his interest to receive the notification.
 You can send message to channel which will deliver message to all users who are subscribed to that channel.
 A channel can be created from AppHQ console.
-Go to Push Notification ->Channel -> Select your App -> Click on Create Channel button
+Go to Push Notification -> Click on Channels -> Select your App -> Click on add channel button

 Once channel is created you can ask user for subscription on the channel.
 Below is the code snippet for the same